 Types of Injuries Sustained in a Car Accident

 Our brains are incredibly sensitive to trauma.
 Anytime our body undergoes significant force, our brains are at risk of becoming injured.
 There are several ways our brains can become injured.
-First, the force of the accident can cause our heads to launch forward quickly and snapback.
-When this happens, the victim’s brain can slam against their hard skull, causing bleeding and swelling.
-In other cases, the victim’s head physically slams into the dashboard, windshield, or window, resulting in brain damage.
+First, the force of the accident can cause our heads to launch forward quickly and snap back.
+When this happens, the victim’s brain can collide against our hard skulls, causing bleeding and swelling.
+In other cases, the victim’s head physically slams into the dashboard, windshield, or window, causing brain damage.
 Finally, a sharp object, piece of glass, or debris can penetrate a person's head, causing brain damage.Spinal Cord Injuries

-Spinal cord injuries can be the most deadly and dangerous types of injuries.
+Spinal cord injuries can be the most deadly and dangerous types of accidents.
 Like our brains, our spines are sensitive to force and easily damaged.
 Motorcycle and car accidents are the most common cause of spinal cord injuries in the United States.
 When the spinal cord is subject to a traumatic force, it can cause damage to the bones in the spinal cord, the nerves, the discs, and the tissue.
 The severity of the spinal cord injury depends on the location of the damage.
 When the neck area of the spinal cord becomes damaged, the victim can experience quadriplegia or paralysis below the area of the injury.